Dusky leaf monkey: Description

 The dusky leaf monkey can appear in different colour variations, depending on the sub-species.
 While dusky leaf monkeys are born with an orange coat, the colour of their fur changes as they mature into adulthood.
 Along the abdominal area, their fur is often several shades lighter than that of their dorsal area, which can develop in shades of brown, black, or grey.
 Surrounding their eyes are circular patterns of bright white fur.

 The dusky leaf monkey is a rather small primate.
 In a study conducted by G. J Burton, the average weight of the 25 male dusky leaf monkeys that were sampled was 7.39 kilograms, while that of the 44 female dusky leaf monkeys that were sampled was 6.47 kilograms.
 These results suggest that dusky leaf monkeys are sexually dimorphic species, as the females were found to be, on average, 12% smaller than the males sampled.
 Burton's study also revealed that, among the 25 male primates, there was a direct correlation with the weight of one testicle with the weight of the other, suggesting that one testicle may be used to estimate the weight of the other.
 However, the female ovaries were found to not be statistically significant enough to predict the weight of one ovary with the other.

 Distribution

 The dusky leaf monkey can be found across Malaysia, Myanmar, and Thailand, where they inhabit tropical forests.

+Singapore population

 However, these primates have occasionally been spotted in Singapore.
 Research conducted within the country between 2019 and 2020 revealed that three dusky leaf monkey individuals were located in August 2019 within the northern region of the island, near the body of water that borders Singapore and Malaysia.
-While dusky leaf monkeys are not native to the region, researchers speculate that they are able to swim to the country.
-Researchers are concerned about these migratory patterns because these foreign primates can increase competition for resources, such as vegetation, and transfer diseases and pathogens to other native species that are not equipped to recover from them.
+While dusky leaf monkeys are not considered native to the region, researchers speculate that they are able to swim to the country.
+Researchers are concerned about these migratory patterns because these primates can increase competition for resources, such as vegetation, and transfer diseases and pathogens to other native species that are not equipped to recover from them.
+In January 2020, a group of two dusky leaf monkeys, who possibly swum across Johor, was observed in Singapore, and they were able to chase away a group of eleven Raffles' banded langurs.
+Despite this, the species is not considered an invasive species, as their colonisation of Singapore is natural and not assisted by humans.